ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 >     overlay location description OL.
 The fourth must be a location
 >     description that represents the base location description BL.
 >
->     The DWARF expression is ill-formed if BS or BO are negative values.
->
->     rbss(L) is the minimum remaining bit storage size of L which is defined
->     as follows.
-LS is the location storage and LO is the location bit offset
->     specified by a single location description SL of L. The remaining bit
->     storage size RBSS of SL is the bit size of LS minus LO. rbss(L) is the
->     minimum RBSS of each single location description SL of L.
->
->     The DWARF expression is ill-formed if rbss(BL) is less than BO plus BS.

-### FIXME: Restate so not in terms of DW_OP_bit_piece

->     If BS is 0, then the operation pushes BL.
->
->     If BO is 0 and BS equals rbss(BL), then the operation pushes OL.
->
->     Otherwise, the operation is equivalent to performing the following steps
->     to push a composite location description.
->
->     [non-normative] The composite location description is conceptually the
->     base location description BL with the overlay location description OL
->     positioned as an overlay starting at the overlay offset BO and covering
->     overlay bit size BS.
->
->     1. If BO is not 0 then push BL followed by performing the
->         `DW_OP_bit_piece` BO, 0 operation.
->     2. Push OL followed by performing the `DW_OP_bit_piece` BS, 0 operation.
->     3. If rbss(BL) is greater than BO plus BS, push BL followed by
->         performing the `DW_OP_bit_piece` (rbss(BL) - BO - BS), (BO + BS)
->         operation.
->     4. Perform the `DW_OP_piece_end` operation.

 In Section 8.7.1 Operation Expressions of, add the following rows to Table 8.9 "DWARF Operation Encodings":